DocOfi/datasciencecoursera/Exploratory_Data_Analysis/CourseProject1/README.md

 - A ReadMe markdown document

 The README markdown document is displayed by default by GitHub whenever you visit a GitHub repository.
 The document you are reading now is the README.md file.
-It contains the plots that need to be recreated and information about the content of this repo
+It contains the plots that need to be recreated and information about the content of this repo.

+The edac.Rmd and edac.html contains a flexdashboard presentation for this course to illustrate the dygraphs package dygraph function in plotting time series data.
+You may vie the presentation by clicking on this link [EDAC flexdashboard presentation](https://htmlpreview.github.io/?https://github.com/DocOfi/datasciencecoursera/Exploratory_Data_Analysis/CourseProject1/edac.html)

-The .png files are images that are displayed in the README.md and README.Rmd documents
+The .png files are images that are displayed in the README.md and README.Rmd documents.

-The .R files contain the codes to create the images saved in the .png files
+The .R files contain the codes to create the images saved in the .png files.

 The figure folder contains the images used in the README markdown document.